Council Tax FAQs

 Please contact us straight away if you cannot pay or are falling behind with your payments.
 We will do all we can to help you.
 The sooner you get in touch, the more help and advice we will be able to offer.

-Confidential debt counselling is available from Citizens Advice Bureaux (CAB).
-There are two CAB's in Haringey (note the Hornsey CAB office is currently closed to personal callers).
+Confidential debt counselling is available from the Citizens Advice Bureaux (CAB).
+There are two CABs in Haringey:

 - Tottenham Citizens Advice Bureau - 551B Tottenham High Road, N17 6SB

-- Turnpike Lane Citizens Advice Bureau - 14A Willoughby Road, Hornsey, London, N8 0JJ
+- Turnpike Lane Citizens Advice Bureau - 7 Willoughby Road, Hornsey, London, N8 0JJ

-Opening times,and further information can be found on the Citizens Advice Bureau website (see the external links section below) or by phoning 0844 8269715.
+Opening times and further information can be found on the Citizens Advice Bureau website (see the external links section below).

 Firstly, we'll send you a reminder notice which must be paid within seven days.
 A maximum of two reminders will be sent to you in any one year.
-If you do not pay within seven days, we will send you a court summons.
-If it is necessary to issue a summons for late or non payment, you will incur costs of £125.00.
+If you do not pay within seven days, we will send you a Court summons.
+If it is necessary to issue a summons for late or non payment, you will incur costs of £115.00.

 Once a liability order is granted we can take further recovery action against you such as: